extwiii/Votapp-React-Redux/README.md

 ---------

 ### 1.0.0 (21 May, 2017)
-- First version of votapp
+- First version of Votapp-React-Redux

 Contributing
 ------------